eniabellver/eniabellver/README.md

 Developer, digital artist and 3D rendering enthusiast.
 ======

 I'm a [School of Code](https://www.schoolofcode.co.uk/) graduate based in the UK.
-I have a background in graphic design and currently work as a QA engineer at OAG.
+I have a background in graphic and Ui/Ux design and currently work as a software engineer at OAG.
+My career goal is to become an expert in front-end development.

 ### 🎯 Interests:
-- Digital Illustration
+- Archery (compound bow)
 - 3D rendering
 - Learning foreign languages
 - Videogames